phorton1/base-apps-artisan/docs/playlists.md

 - A server boots with an EMPTY state set and reports so.
 - The first browser to poll a server that reports an empty set, and that has a stored copy for that origin, hands its copy over.
-The server accepts a handover only while its set is still empty, and keeps only the volume and mute from a copy saved under another file version.
+The server accepts a handover only while its set is still empty.
 Every later browser takes the server's set.
 - The device renderer's volume and mute are applied when the set arrives.

 This is FIRST BROWSER WINS.
 Two browsers can hold copies that differ by